Global optimization for the portfolio selection model with high-order moments: Numerical Experiments

 (i)\, We choose the risk preference vector as

-With the sample size $N=720$ and the parameter $\epsilon=0.01$, the PSAA model is
+With the sample size $N=720$ and the parameter $\varepsilon=0.01$, the PSAA model is

-In the above, $x_1,\,x_2,\,x_3$ denote the investment proportion of the stocks Linhai Stock, Shanghai Automotive, Hangzhou Iron and Steel respectively.
-Then $1-x_1-x_2-x_3$ denotes the investment proportion of the stock CYTS.
-Applying Algorithm 3.3, we get the candidate solution for the original PPO, and an approximation for its optimal value:
+In the above, $x_1,x_2,x_3$ denote the investment proportion of the stocks Linhai Stock, Shanghai Automotive, Hangzhou Iron and Steel respectively.
+Then $1-x_1-x_2-x_3$ will be the investment proportion of the stock CYTS.
+Apply Algorithm~\ref{alg:PSAA}.
+We get the candidate solution for the original PPO, and an approximation for its optimal value:

-(ii)\, Next, we consider different parameter vector $\lambda=(\lambda_1, \lambda_2, \lambda_3, \lambda_4 , \lambda_5)$ to compare numerical results of different investors' preferences.
+(ii)\, Next, we consider different parameter vector $\lambda=(\lambda_1, \lambda_2, \lambda_3, \lambda_4 , \lambda_5)^{\top}$ to compare numerical results of different investors' preferences.
 In financial literature, the larger $\lambda_i~(i=2,4)$ imply investors are the more risk-averse.
-Conversely, the smaller $ \lambda_i~(i=2,4)$ , the more risk-appetite investors are.
+Conversely, the smaller $ \lambda_i~(i=2,4)$ are, the more risk-appetite investors are.
 In particular, when $\lambda_2+\lambda_4=1$, investors are extremely risk-averse and their only goal is to minimize the risk of their portfolio.
 When $\lambda_2+\lambda_4=0$, investors are extremely fond of risk, and portfolio returns are the only factors that affect decision making.
-In our numerical experiments, we take three scenarios as follows:
+In our numerical experiments, we take three scenarios as follows.

 The scenario 1, scenario 2, scenario 3 respectively reflect that the investor is risk neutral, risk aversion, and risk appetite.
-Applying Algorithm~\ref{alg:PSAA} in these three cases, we report all numerical results in Table \ref{tab:MVSK_diff_lambda}.
-The $x^*=(\bar{x}^*,1-e^T\bar{x}^*)$ denotes the candidate solution of (\ref{eq:def:PPO}) solved from Algorithm~\ref{alg:PSAA}.
+Apply Algorithm~\ref{alg:PSAA} in these three cases.
+We report all numerical results in Table \ref{tab:MVSK_diff_lambda}.
+The $x^* = (\bar{x}^{\top},1-\bar{e}^{\top}\bar{x}^*)^{\top}$ denotes the candidate solution of (\ref{eq:def:PPO}) solved from Algorithm~\ref{alg:PSAA}.
 The $f_N(\bar{x}^*)$ gives an approximation for the optimal value of (\ref{eq:def:PPO}).

 To better explain that the different risk attitude leads to different investing plan, we selected the weekly return rates of the four stocks in the first 20 weeks.
 The volatility of the return rate can be observed from Figure \ref{fig:stock1}.